Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 00N and 90N - NOAA - Monthly

 | 2025-08-31 | 0.942562 |

 Not for investment purposes.
-Data collected and published on FetchSeries are not not supposed to be used for investment purposes or other financial decisions.
-Users should ask for professional advice and do their own independent due diligence before taking any financial risk.
+Financial data made available on this web site are not not supposed to be used for investment purposes or as a basis for making financial decisions.
+Users should seek professional advice and perform independent analysis before taking any financial risk.

 Series Metadata